 This amendment was followed by change of rules that defined procedures for NRIs to get enrolled.
 NRIs can register themselves online on the National Voters’ Service Portal (NVSP).
 In addition to other details, they are supposed to submit the details of their passport & VISA of the country they are living in.

 Of the various states where the NRIs are registered, Kerala has led right from the year 2012.
 Out of the 10002 registered in 2012, 9838 were registered in Kerala.
 All the other states/UTs together accounted for only 164.
 In other words, more than 98% of the NRIs who registered themselves as voters in India in 2012 had done so in Kerala.
-As of 2018, a total of 23610 NRIs registered in Kerala compared to 897 who registered in the rest of India.
-Even as of 2018, NRI voters registered in Kerala accounted for more than 96% of all the NRI voters.
-As of 2018, Punjab & Puducherry are the only two other states where more than 100 NRI voters registered.
+As of 2019, a total of 66584 NRIs registered in Kerala compared to 5151 who registered in the rest of India, making it a total of 71735.
+As of 2019, Andhra Pradesh (2511) & Telangana (1127) are the only two other states where more than 1000 NRIs registered as voters.

 What are the possible reasons for such low registration?